We must trust ourselves,

 We've never had a more positive playground.
 Very few accidents other than skinned knees, and the odd bump and bruise.
 No need for any 'behaviour' management system.
 Do our children run riot?

 No, very novelly they actually look after each other brilliantly.
 They show us their competence each and every day.
 Yes they are children, they make mistakes, they learn from them and we move on.
 If a child falls off a bike at our place there will be no shortage of people to pick them up.
 If a child gets stuck up a tree, there will be a convoy of children to the staff room to let us know.
-They do this because they feel a responsibility and empathy towards each other, not because we will give them a special sticker or card at the end of it.
+If they hit their thumb with a hammer, they learn to be more careful next time.
+They look after each other because they feel a responsibility and empathy towards each other, not because we will give them a special sticker or card at the end of it.

 It comes down to letting go.
 Our children have access to the outside most of the time, the outdoors at our place is quite vast, and we are not able to keep an eye on them at all times.
 Children thrive on our trust, they don't need us hovering.
 They do love it when we play alongside, or engage with them, but the don't need us to supervise them constantly.